getsentry/sentry-python/MIGRATION_GUIDE.md

 ### Changed

 - The SDK now supports Python 3.7 and higher.
+- Transaction names can no longer contain commas and equals signs.
+If present, these characters will be stripped.
 - `sentry_sdk.start_span` now only takes keyword arguments.
 - `sentry_sdk.start_span` no longer takes an explicit `span` argument.
 - The `Span()` constructor does not accept a `hub` parameter anymore.